sans-ui-org/sans-ui/src/routes/(section)/components/spinner/+page.md

 ## Variant

-Spinners has `variant` prop to decide the color theme of it.
+The `variant` prop changes the color theme of the spinner.

 <div class="flex flex-row gap-16 flex-wrap">
 	<Spinner variant="primary" />